tatomyr/lordofpasswords/CONTRIBUTING.md

 The content of the `main` branch will be served via `github-pages`.
 Please create a new branch out of `main`, put your changes there and create a merge request to the `main` branch.

-You have to sign off every new release with `npm run build` command before committing the changes.
+Every new release should be signed off with the `npm run build` command (processed automatically on pre-commit).
-This will update `service-worker.generated.js` file, what ensures cache invalidation.
+This will update `service-worker.js` file, what ensures cache invalidation.
+Please do not remove comments like `/* datetime: */` from `index.html` and `lordofpasswrods.sw.js` files as the build script relies on them.